G-String-Legacy/G_String/Support/issue.md

 ## If you suspect a bug, what now? ##
-Let's assume then that you have problems with G_String, that you have installed the latest version, and that you have exhausted 'Troubleshooting' in the [user Manual](../../main/Support/Manual.pdf).
+Let's assume then that you have problems with G_String, that you have installed the latest version, and that you have exhausted 'Troubleshooting' in the [User Manual](../../main/Support/Manual.pdf).
 To take it any further, you have to become a [member](membership.md) of G_Legacy.
 Don't worry, it won't cost you anything.

 Once you are a member, you have to raise an [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue), to bring the problem to the attention of the people who look after G_Legacy.
 To deal with your issue, it is important that we know exactly what went wrong, and under what conditions the problems occured.